JeramyLochner/NumeneraTools/README.md

   Equipment (Picking)
   Lore (Recommended Appearances, Backstories, Names, etc.)
   Exporting to excel-friendly character sheet
+  References by page for Numenera Cookbook
   Definitely more I can't think of at the moment

+Newest Additions:
+  Character moves for foci tiers